lsst/pipelines_lsst_io/getting-started/uber-cal.rst

 Here are some key takeaways:

 - ``FGCM`` provides improved photometric calibration.
-- Astrometric calibration improvements are provided by running ``jointcal``.
+- Astrometric calibration improvements are provided by running ``gbdes``.
 - Calibrations can be applied to the visit-level source catalogs by running the ``calibrate`` subset of tasks.
 - Given a pipeline description, e.g. the ``.yaml`` file used here, a subset can be specified, so running multiple steps can be done with very similar command line syntax.